muelitas/keywordRec/README.md

 Once you have the .pickle file with IPA translations, use the `preprocess` command to obtain spectrograms from the dataset's audios.
 This command will also produce a .csv file with two columns: the first column will have the paths to each spectrogram and the second column will have an IPA translation of what is spoken in such spectrogram.
 Here's a sample of how it looks like inside the .csv file:
 TODO

-Options in the `preprocess` must be separated by a white space as well.
+Options in the `preprocess` command must be separated by a white space as well.
 These are the options it **must** include (unless specified otherwise):
-- Name of the pre-configured dataset you are trying to use \(refer to previous step for list of available pre-configured datasets)\).
+- Name of the pre-configured dataset you are trying to use \(refer to previous step for list of available pre-configured datasets)\)
 - Path to parent directory where audio files are located
 - Path to directory where you wish to store spectrograms
 - Path to .pickle file (generated in previous step)
-- \(Optional\) Command `-n` allong with the number of audios that you wish to use
+- \(Optional\) Command `-n` allong with the number of audios that you wish to use \(if not provided, all audios will be used\)

 For example:
 `preprocess speech_commands /home/user1/Downloads/speech_commands_v2 /home/user1/Desktop/speech_commands /home/user1/Desktop/speech_commands/phonemes.pickle -n 35000`

 ### Step 4: Train!
+#### Step 4.1: Prepare Parameters
+There are two JSON files that must be updated before training.
+One is used to set model's hyper parameters (filters, layers, dropouts, etc.) which are then broken into lists of different datatypes and iterated through in a [Parameter Grid](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.ParameterGrid.html).
+These values **must** be split by a comma `,`.
+I have added the file \'hyperparameters_sample.json\' as a reference.
+The other JSON file is used to set parameters that deal with other portions of training such as early stopping, specaugment, data split-ratio, and others.
+These values **must not** be split by a comma `,` since they are meant to be single values per variable.

 All values in hyperparameters.json should be lists. "int" and "float" determine which datatype to set those values to.